Home / Compare Health Insurance / Lifetime Health Cover (L…

 Over time, your needs may change.
 The great thing about private health insurance is you can upgrade your policy at any time and simply serve the relevant waiting periods.

 LHC loading accrues at 2% every year that you don’t hold hospital cover from the age of 30 if you do not hold a hospital policy by 1 July following your 31st birthday (your LHC base day).
-To avoid loading, you need to take out hospital cover before this date.
+To avoid the LHC loading, you need to take out hospital cover before this date.
 If you cancel your hospital cover after this date, you may start accruing LHC if you exceed the permitted days of absence.

 The maximum LHC loading is 70%.
 If applicable to you, the LHC loading will be added to the base premium of your hospital policy.
 This means that you will pay the loading each time you pay for your private hospital cover.